Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 The CSV status column output also reads: "FAILED - No Migration Intent found for the key"

-This means a migration intent does not exist for that HPCS key.
-Retry Creating migration intents, ensuring the key resource CRN is included in the input file used, and check on the status of the operation.
+A migration intent does not exist for that HPCS key.
+Retry Creating migration intents, ensuring the key resource CRN is included in the input file, and check the status of the operation.

 Error message: